 This is a list of just a FEW of the many things yarrow is good for.
 I recommend reading 10 essential herbs, by Lalitha Thomas.
 Read my post about the book here.

 This paragraph from Lalitha’s book is what sold me on Yarrow.

 “Its volatile oil collects and absorbs many impurities (I think of it as gathering the toxins into little packets) and then, somewhat like a detergent, breaks down these “corralled” toxins into forms much easier for the body to eliminate without the usual illness symptoms.”

 This winter my family has fared very well considering all the junk that is going around.
 No really, people at work, school, friends, the family are all so sick and stay sick for some time.
 We have had a few colds, but they don’t last long or we just haven’t gotten sick at all.
 We do additional things like up the vitamin C, and a few other things to stay well, but I give the credit to the yarrow.

 So if the crud is going around the neighborhood, don’t just sit there waiting for the symptoms to start, drink 1 to 2 cups of yarrow tea a day as a preventive tonic.
 If you already have symptoms, start flushing it out with 4 to 8 cups of Yarrow tea each day.

-Yarrow is very easy to grow and dry yourself, which I do, but I like to stay stocked up on it and have plenty to share so I buy the dried herb in bulk from Starwest Botanicals.
+Yarrow is very easy to grow and dry yourself, which I do, but I like to stay stocked up on it and have plenty to share so I buy the dried herb in bulk on Amazon or you can get it at Starwest Botanicals.

-2 -One of my latest favorites for making tea in is the Teavanna Perfect tea maker.
+2 -One of my latest favorites for making tea in is the Grosche Perfect Tea Maker.